- This event has passed.

 This workshop is intended for people who want to jumpstart their poetry practice and to keep the engine oiled.
 You'll do plenty of writing and reading, and have lively discussions about both the craft and the process of poetry.

 The weekly homework assignments (workshopped the following week) are designed to provide fresh angles of approach that can surprise, even startle, both the writer and his/her readers.
 "We all get stuck in ruts," Julie says, "and the class offers ways of digging ourselves out, whether we use these strategies to simply get started at writing or to revise a particularly challenging poem."

 The class is suitable for a wide spectrum of people.
 "We've had students with an interest in poetry but no experience writing it, and others with MFA's from Iowa, and it's always been a good mix,” says Julie.
 "The focus of the class is generative--to get everybody going and excited about doing new work, to take away strategies that can help with their current and future writing--and to have a great time while we're at it."

-Julie Bruck is the author of three books of poetry from Canada’s Brick Books, Monkey Ranch (2012), The End of Travel (1999), and The Woman Downstairs (1993).
-Her work has appeared in such magazines as Ms, Ploughshares, and The New Yorker, and her awards include two Gold Canadian National Magazine Awards, and the 2012 Governor General’s Award for poetry (the Canadian equivalent of a Pulitzer Prize).
-She has taught at several Canadian universities, and was a resident faculty member at The Robert Frost Place.
-She has an MFA from Warren Wilson, and fellowships from The MacDowell Colony and the Canada Council.
-A former Montrealer, she has lived in San Francisco since 1997.
+Julie Bruck’s four collections of poems are How To Avoid Huge Ships (forthcoming, 2018), Monkey Ranch (2012), The End of Travel (1999), and The Woman Downstairs (1993).
+Recent work has appeared or is forthcoming in Plume, The Walrus, The New Quarterly, The Best of the Best Canadian Poetry, and The New Yorker.
+Her awards include two Gold Canadian National Magazine Awards, and the 2012 Governor General’s Award for Poetry (Canada’s equivalent of a National Book Award).
+She has taught at Canadian universities, and was a resident faculty member at The Robert Frost Place and a guest writer at Vanderbilt University.
+She has an MFA from Warren Wilson College, and fellowships from The MacDowell Colony, The Sustainable Arts Foundation, and the Canada Council for the Arts, among others.
+A former Montrealer, Julie has lived in San Francisco since 1997.

 - Thursday, September 21, 7:00pm-9:30pm